torchbox/torchbox.com/docs/front-end/tooling.md

 ## Third party libraries

 We no longer have a 'vendor' folder for these.
 Instead find ones that are packaged as npm libraries and install them as dependencies (see 'using npm' above).
-If they have CSS that needs including, this can be imported directly from the node_modules folder - see the example for glide in main.scss.
+If they have CSS that needs including, this can be imported directly from the node_modules folder.

 ## CSS Background images